deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 What does an Angular 2 component look like?

-Our 'app' component is composed of five files:
+Our `app` component is composed of five files:

 ```bash
 ├── app.component.css